 Early Orthodontic Treatment

-The following list is just a few points surrounding the idea on why your child may be in need of early orthodontic treatment.
-The American Association of Orthodontics recommends for children to see an orthodontist by the age of 7.
+The following list is just a few points surrounding the idea on why your child may be in need of braces at a young age.
+On the same note, the American Association of Orthodontics recommends for children to see an orthodontist by the age of 7.
 This visit will determine if your child will need braces or not.

 What Signs Tell You If Your Child Needs Early Orthodontic Treatment